Karleener/FreeDcpPlayer/README.md

 Some part of the code is partially inspired from VLC DCP project from Nicolas Bertrand.

-The current version of FreeDcpPlayer, for Windows 64, is in a beta state, for testing purpose only, limited to simple DCP :
+The current version of FreeDcpPlayer,  is in a beta state, for testing purpose only, limited to simple DCP :
 SMPTE or Interop, 2k, with stereo or 5.1 soundtrack, and optionally subtitles, not encrypted.

+A new wxWidgets based interface allows to lunch the main program, x64 anx Ubuntu compatible.

 The command line is for example for audio device 0 and display 0 , assuming c:/mydcp/ contains the file ASSETMAP.xml